SaintPriest/MapleServer2/README.md

 Also report bugs please message me to fix.

 ## Notice:
-Require install MariaDB to run
+Require install MySql Server to run